-The Master's in ULT programme is designed to be flexible and, as such, it is possible to pause between a stage of the programme (i.e. between the PGCert and PG Dip, or between the PG Dip and MEd stage).
-In line with the College's Single Set of Regulations, the maximum period of registration on the Master's in ULT is normally 48 months.
+The Master's in ULT programme is designed to be flexible and, as such, it is possible to pause between a stage of the programme (i.e. between the PG Cert and PG Dip, or between the PG Dip and MEd stage).
 You will be emailed during the summer term to ask if you wish to continue directly to the next stage of the programme, pending a satisfactory assessment outcome.